 Meditate: An isolated effect activated during a POP chance or your build step that means, "You may play this card from the discard pile without paying any printed cost.
-Play only during a POP chance or during your build step.
+Play only during a chance to play the chosen effect or during your build step.
 When you have completed this card, remove it from the game."